tairasoul/YADMB/addon-docs.md

 An addon looks something like [this base addon](https://github.com/tairasoul/YADMB/blob/main/addons/base/src/name.ts) used for resolving providers.

+You can use [this template](https://github.com/tairasoul/yadmb-addon-template) as a base.

 ## Addon types

 You have 6 types of addons: